 Cortisol is the “stress hormone,” which your body produces when you’re under chronic stress (depression, anxiety, general unhappiness, etc. all fit into the category of “stress”).
 Cortisol is acidifying, and damages bone by reducing intestinal absorption of calcium and by robbing bone cells of potassium.

-The Save Our Bones Program devotes an entire chapter to achieving personal happiness, and exercise is an important component of that.
+The Osteoporosis Reversal Program devotes an entire chapter to achieving personal happiness, and exercise is an important component of that.
 The Program tackles bone density from all angles, leaving no stone unturned on the quest to stop and reverse bone loss.

 Exercise Overcomes Depression

 According to a study published in the Journal of Biobehavioral Medicine, regular exercise relieved depression as effectively as medication.
 4

 One group exercised only, another group exercised and took medication, and a third group took medication only.